skermabon/kickoff-2019/mn/doc/Step4.md

 ## Step 4 - API call other services

 The API service will call Person and Comicbook services.
 Checkout the step4-start branch of the project.
-Get the branch `step4-start`.

 ```shell
 $ git checkout step4-start